StevenSavant/shopify_wholesale/README.md

 - A wholesale price with format `WSP 0.00`
 - A minimum quantity with format `MQTY 00`

-As products are read in that meet these criteria, the various types are also noted to allow filtering in the main page.
+Note: these tags are case-sensitive

-## Wholesale page
+## Wholesale Page

-The React front end defines the page structure and pulls the item data form the local file `src/products.json` items are filtered in the UI to include only those under the `BrickTactical` vender and with the `Wholesale` tag attached to them.
+The React front end defines the page structure and pulls the item data form the local file `src/products.json` or S3 Bucket.
+Items are not loaded into the UI until the page is unlocked.

-## GetShopifyProductsLambda
+## Product Importer

 A python script is used to pull the product data at the vendor level from a shopify store.
 There is no way to do this dynamically from a static-webpage in S3 and deploying a server (or using other serverless features) would not be cost-effective for this use-case.

+See the `GetShopifyProductsLambda` for details